 I mean no disrespect to real albinos, who cannot deal with their photosensitivity merely by blacking up their eye sockets like raccoon linebackers, nor to the actual Elvira (to be fair, herself not exactly the first pale, cleavage-bearing camp horror icon).
 Nor do I really even mean any disrespect to Taylor Momsen, and that isn't just me having a lack of conviction.

 A few overdue catch-up paragraphs for the unaware:

 Momsen was until this season a member of the cast of Gossip Girl, a CW series based on a run of young-adult novels set in Manhattan's Upper East Side.
-I almost gave it a try back when it launched just to keep some Kristen Bell in my life after Veronica Mars ended — she narrates the show as its titular anonymous blogger — and because of the track record of WB/CW series featuring witty teenagers (Mars, Gilmore Girls, and of course Buffy).
-Either there were scheduling conflicts or it just felt too strange to watch as a single man in his late 30s; I forget which, truly, but to date I've never actually seen an episode.
-The series has had its fair share of controversy over the sexualization of its characters, including racy ads with the tagline "OMFG" (not a CGBG's reference), a highly promoted three-way, and the fact that Momsen started to dress on the show like she does in real life.
+I almost gave it a try back when it launched purely to keep some Kristen Bell in my life after Veronica Mars ended — she narrates the show as its titular anonymous blogger — and because of the track record of WB/CW series featuring witty teenagers (Mars, Gilmore Girls, and of course Buffy).
+Either there were scheduling conflicts or it felt too strange to watch as a single man in his late 30s; I forget which, truly, but to date I've never actually seen an episode.
+The series has had its fair share of controversy over the sexualization of its characters, including racy ads with the tagline "OMFG" (not a CBGB's reference), a highly promoted three-way, and the fact that Momsen started to dress on the show like she does in real life.